juliensees/Basics-of-Robotics-Siemens/basics.md

 ### the workspace - the possible movement range of a robot

 Repeatability - a robot never actually repeats the same task in the actual exact position. it is usually off by microns, and so the repeatable accuracy is always a specific number that is determined with each robot to see how accurate it can be

+Articulated arm robot - typically 6 axes, and have very little restrictions in movement and thus are very flexible Delta/linear arm robot - 3, 4, or 6 axes, and is mainly used for 3D printing SCARA (Selective Compliance Assembly Robot Arm) - 2 or 3 rotation and 1 translation axis, and are used often for screwing or sorting on assembly lines

+Vertical articulated arm robot
+ - main axis: the larger arm that provices the positioning and pre-orientation fo the tool (including the base, covers 80-90% of working area
+ - minor axis: the smaller arm that brings the Tool Center Point into the exact position and orientation
+   - main work area: the area close to the arm for optimal accuracy
+   - secondary work area: usually farther away from the center, where the robot must work slowly (less accuracy), and is not as accurate (changing tools)

+### TCP (Tool Center Point) - a specific point on the robot's end-effector that the controller treats as THE point whose position and orienation it controls.
+Robot kinematics don't really care about the whole geometry, but specifically where the TCP lands (and if it's in the exact right spot).

+Cell control - the "Brain" that makes all the pars work together (the robot, end effector, sensors, conveyors, PLC's & HMI's, and safety systems)
+ - handles sequencing and logic (workflow)[usually runs on a PLC], communication (manages sigals between controller, PLC, etc), error handling, etc.

+### HMI (Human Machine Interace) - USED TO OPERATE AND MONITOR THE PROCESS, AND CONNECTED TO THE CELL CONTROLLER (USED TO CONTROL THE ROBOT ARM)

+- The robot controller (PLC) is like the factory foreman, telling the robot what to do... while the robot controller figures out how to do that smoothly and safely

+Maximum payload - operates at a reduced speed, but with a maximum supply of "stuff'